CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * select your CSC project

-* choose the operating system (for beta versions, only possible operating system is Linux)
+* choose the operating system (for beta versions, only possible operating system is Linux ChentOS 7)

-* select the preferred VM flavor (based on your study/reaserch) and click on _+ Create_
+* select the preferred computing enviroment (based on your needs) and click on _+ Create instance_

  ![](img/SDDkScreenshot_2.png)

+Next, the system will create your private work space in SD Desktop.
+The process is completely authomated and might take up to 30 minutes.

-If the VM is created successfully:
+If the process is sucessfull you will be able to see........

+You might encounter this error: write to servicedesk@csc.fi and use SD Desktop launch in the email subject.

-For the beta version of the service, you can choose between six different VM flavors:
+In SD Dekstop Opeb Beta you can choose between four different Desktops:

 |Flavor|Cores|Memory<br/>(GiB)|Root<br/>disk<br/>(GB)|Ephemeral<br/>disk<br/>(GB)|Total<br/>disk<br/>(GB)|Memory/<br/>core<br/>(GiB)|Redundancy|Billing<br/>Units<br/>/h|
 |--- |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|